canyon289/canyon289.github.io/dev/content/articles/Data Science/StateSpaceModels.md

 We're going to stretch the meaning of book to mean Jupyter notebooks.
 Our primary material of study will be the notebooks in the [Dynamax documentation](https://probml.github.io/dynamax/).
-Our focus will be on learning the examples and models implemented there thoroughly, such as Hidden Markov Models, Linear Gaussian, Non Linear Gaussian, and Generalized Gaussian State space models.
+Our focus will be on learning the examples and models implemented there thoroughly, such as Hidden Markov Models, Linear Gaussian, Non-Linear Gaussian, and Generalized Gaussian State space models.
 We'll use many secondary references such as Kevin's book and others.
 At the end we'll understand the theory of State Space Models and how to use them in practice with Dynamax.